Pyroxenium/Basalt/docs/objects/Image.md

 The Image object is designed for adding more advanced backgrounds to your interface.
 It supports the loading of .nfp and .bimg images, allowing for greater customization of your interface's appearance.

-In addition to the Object and VisualObject methods, Progressbar objects have the following methods:
+In addition to the Object and VisualObject methods, Image objects have the following methods:

 |   |   |
 |---|---|